 There are a couple of things to consider when shopping for insurance that will protect you against contingent liability:

 - Claim Limit: The amount of coverage needed will vary depending on the industry you are in and your location.
 Check with other industry leaders regarding coverage levels.
-A Trusted Choice agent who specializes in your industry can also help you determine proper coverage levels.
+An agent who specializes in your industry can also help you determine proper coverage levels.